bilkisubashirbilhaq/ArewaDS-Felloship/README.md

-i added a sinple python code that will print "Hello, Arewa Data Science!"
+I added a sinple python code that will print "Hello, Arewa Data Science!"